newrelic/nri-mongodb/README.md

 This integration reports status and metrics for MongoDB service.

+## Support

+This legacy integration is set to reach end-of-life in 2024: we'll add a specific EOL date when we know it.
+We recommend using our newer [MongoDB integration](https://docs.newrelic.com/docs/infrastructure/host-integrations/host-integrations-list/mongodb/mongodb-monitoring-integration-new/).
+For information on switching from the legacy integration to the new one, see our [migration docs](https://docs.newrelic.com/docs/infrastructure/host-integrations/host-integrations-list/mongodb/mongodb-migration-guide).

 ## Installation and usage

-For installation and usage instructions, see our [documentation web site](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/mongodb-monitoring-integration).
+For installation and usage instructions, see our [documentation web site](https://docs.newrelic.com/docs/infrastructure/host-integrations/host-integrations-list/mongodb/mongodb-monitoring-integration/).

 ## Compatibility